2022 Copenhagen mall shooting: Aftermath

 A temporary crisis center where people could receive psychiatric help was opened after the shooting.

 Shortly after the shooting, the Danish royal family announced that a reception due to be hosted by Crown Prince Frederik to celebrate Denmark hosting the 2022 Tour de France had been cancelled.
 British singer Harry Styles cancelled a concert at the nearby Royal Arena scheduled later that evening.

 A memorial held on 5 July 2022 at the Field's shopping mall was attended by thousands of people, the Prime Minister of Denmark Mette Frederiksen, Lord Mayor of Copenhagen Sophie Hæstorp Andersen, other senior political figures as well as Crown Prince Frederik and Prince Christian of Denmark.
 An additional tribute to the victims, in the form of a minute's silence, was observed at the Tour de France before the start of the fourth stage of the race on 5 July.

-Response

-Prime minister Frederiksen described the attack as cruel, said that she had the deepest sympathy with the victims and their families, and thanked the police and first aiders.
+Prime Minister Frederiksen described the attack as cruel, said that she had the deepest sympathy with the victims and their families, and thanked the police and first aiders.

-Lauren Boebert, an American congresswoman, was criticized for claiming that "gun laws [do not stop] mass shootings" while referring to the shooting.